openSUSE/news-o-o/_posts/2011-06-25-opensuse-weekly-news-issue-181-is-out.markdown

 The organizing team is now inviting applications to hold workshop and Birds of a Feather (BoF) sessions at the Desktop Summit.
 Read on for more details and how to make a proposal. (...)

-
+â€

 ### Reports

+â€œ

         [ZDNet/Steven J. Vaughan-Nichols: Firefox 5: New, but improved?](http://www.zdnet.com/blog/networking/firefox-5-new-but-improved/1196)

-I™ve liked [Firefox](http://www.mozilla.com/en-US/firefox/new) since
+Iâ€™ve liked [Firefox](http://www.mozilla.com/en-US/firefox/new) since
         it first showed up.
 But, this new [Firefox 5](http://www.zdnet.com/blog/hardware/firefox-50-is-live/13398) concerns me.
-Oh, it™s a fine browser.
-But, it™s not a major new release.
-At most, I™d call it Firefox 4.1, but really it™s little more than Firefox 4.02.
+Oh, itâ€™s a fine browser.
+But, itâ€™s not a major new release.
+At most, Iâ€™d call it Firefox 4.1, but really itâ€™s little more than Firefox 4.02.

-The Mozilla Foundation, following in the footsteps of [Google™s Chrome Web browser](http://www.google.com/chrome/), seems to believe
+The Mozilla Foundation, following in the footsteps of [Googleâ€™s Chrome Web browser](http://www.google.com/chrome/), seems to believe
-        that if they keep popping out new major releases every six weeks, they™ll convince people they™re better than the competition.
+        that if they keep popping out new â€œmajorâ€ releases every six weeks, theyâ€™ll convince people theyâ€™re better than the competition.
 That seemed like a dumb idea to me when Microsoft went from Word for Windows 2.0 to Word for Windows 6.0 back in 1993.
-The idea hasn™t improved any with age. (...)
+The idea hasnâ€™t improved any with age. (...)

-
+â€

+â€œ

         [Linux Journal/Michael Reed: Xen Enters Mainline Kernel](http://www.linuxjournal.com/content/xen-enters-mainline-kernel)